You could make big improvements to your direct mail response rate by following some of the tips in this article.

 No 10 – Use technology to win at direct mail

 You can encourage response rate by including a QR code on your mailer.
-This code will be unique to your direct mail campaign and can be used to measure interactions/scans of the code to visit a custom landing page.
+This code will be unique to your direct mail recipient and can be used to measure interactions/scans of the code to visit a custom landing page.
 It’s an easy way to direct recipients to the webpage you’d like them to visit as a result of receiving your mailer.

 Another clever use of technology and mail is something called programmatic mail.